Quick Answer

 Should I rank up every good-looking green Memory?

-Usually no. Gamerch’s duplicate rule for higher-quality lines means upgrades can get expensive fast, so tie them to your actual core build before committing.
+Usually no. Higher-quality lines can get expensive fast, so tie upgrades to your actual core build before committing.